corda/cdl-example/README.md

 where:
 - `type` is INPUT, OUTPUT or REFERENCE
 - `clazz` is the required type of the additional states
-- `requiredNumberOfStates` is defines how many of the state type there should be using a `MultiplicityConstraint`
+- `requiredNumberOfStates` defines how many AdditionalStates of this type are allowed using a `MultiplicityConstraint`

 `MultiplicityConstraint` are defined as follows: